ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_04.md

 # Task Distribution

 One of the most convenient tools that we have at TACC is [Launcher](https://github.com/TACC/launcher).
-Similar to `xargs`, Launcher is a simple way to work through single-node tasks.
+Launcher is a simple way to work through a list of single-node tasks.
 In addition to scheduling tasks on a single node, Launcher can also spawn tasks on other nodes allocated to the job.
 This is good news for everyone that needs to complete a lot of work because every time you submit a job, your priority goes down.
-If you can bundle all of your work into one large job, you will optimize your scheduling priority.
+If you can bundle all of your work into one large job, you will not only complete a lot of work, you will optimize your scheduling priority.

 Launcher works by working through a text file and executing each line as a job.
 Inside each line